 It can be found in frozen pizzas, baked goods, chocolate, doughnuts, biscuits, margarine, as well as body creams, soaps, makeup, deodorant, toothpaste, candles and detergents.
 In the EU, it’s also used as a biofuel (Rain Forest Rescue)

-How do you know my product has palm oil?
+How do I know my product has palm oil?

 Please red the label of your product.
 Palm oil is usually listed as modified palm, palm kernel oil or palm shortening.